 The Devil in the recent past suggests feeling quite trapped and unable to find a way forward.
 (How awesome is this Devil card in this deck for representing this aspect?)
 You can also see clearly the idea of being trapped by addictive behaviours.
 Remember though, that those behaviours can take many different forms.

-It is followed with the 3 of Wands by an awareness of the way forward.
+It is followed with the 3 of Wands, which shows an awareness of the way forward.
 An understanding of the lane you want to follow.
 The lion on this card makes me think of the Strength card and following your strengths.
 This stands out as an important aspect since it appears above the Ace of Pentacles.
 As you can see pretty quickly, readings are fluid.
 I don’t just stay on the line and ignore connections that stand out.
 Seeing the 2 of Swords in the potential position suggests the need to be true to the decision you make.

 2nd line: What action can you take?